Medieval Theories of Consequence

 - Ebbesen, S., 1981, “Analyzing Syllogisms or Anonymus Aurelianensis III — the (presumably) Earliest Extant Latin Commentary on the Prior Analytics, and its Greek Model,” Cahiers de l’Institut du Moyen-Age Grec et Latin, 37: 1–20.

-- Etchemendy, J., 1990, The Concept of Logical Consequence, Cambridge: Harvard University Press.
+- Etchemendy, J., 1990, The Concept of Logical Consequence, Cambridge, MA: Harvard University Press.

 - Field, H., 2008, Saving Truth from Paradox, Oxford: Oxford University Press.